codeoverflow-org/chatoverflow/.github/ISSUE_TEMPLATE/bug.md

 <!-- Final checklist:

-Please make sure that your error hasn't already been reportet.
+Please make sure that your error hasn't already been reported.
-The issues page hase a nice search and filter function for that.
+The issues page has a nice search and filter function for that.

 -->